agranlund/raven/sw/isa/drivers/README.md

 ### NE2000/ethernec
 This is the original and unmodified Ethernec drivers.
-The Hades version is compatible (ENEH) The MagiC version works with mint if you rename ENEH.MIF to ENEH.XIF Hardcoded to IO port $300.
+The Hades version is compatible (ENEH.MIF) To use it with Mint, copy it to the Mint folder and rename to ENEH.XIF.
+It is hardcoded to look for the network card at port $300.
 todo: rewrite this and use interrupts instead of polling at 5ms intervals.
 Also ask ISA_BIOS before assuming port $300.